Syndica/sig/src/gossip/readme.md

 	    self.filters[index].add(hash)
 ```

-To build a vector of `GossipFilters` from a `GossipFilterSet`, each `GossipFilter` will need a bloom filter to represent a subset of the CrdsDataWithSignatures, and a corresponding identifier mask which identifies the hash bits that each filter contains (using a variable called `mask`).
+To build a vector of `GossipFilters` from a `GossipFilterSet`, each `GossipFilter` will need a bloom filter to represent a subset of the GossipDataWithSignatures, and a corresponding identifier mask which identifies the hash bits that each filter contains (using a variable called `mask`).

 For example, the mask of the first filter would be `000`, the mask of the second filter would be `001`, the third filter would be `010`, ...

-When a node receives a pull request, the `mask` is used to efficiently look up all the matching CrdsDataWithSignatures.
+When a node receives a pull request, the `mask` is used to efficiently look up all the matching GossipDataWithSignatures.

 For example, if you received the `010` mask, you would look up all hash values whose first 3 bits are `010` and then find values that are not included in the bloom filter.
 These values would then be used to construct a pull response.